 In reality, this is an old-school mentality that drives poor performance, wastes a big portion of the marketing budget, creates many inefficiencies for your sales team, and results in a poor user experience for buyers.

-You have probably seen some variation of the illustration below.
+You have probably seen some variations of the illustration below.
 Since the mid-2000s, companies have been using the lead generation waterfall where the goal is to attract qualified traffic with content, convert those visitors into contacts with a gated content offer, then nurture those leads into becoming customers.

 Most companies invest a lot of time and money into generating MQLs that never is followed up with sales because MQLs more than often lack buying intent, authority, and budget.

 While the calculations look great on paper, most companies will likely see much worse results and waste a lot of budget on low-quality MQLs:

 Do you want 1000 marketing qualified leads (MQLs) who downloaded an ebook from your website, or do you rather want to optimize your sales and marketing to generate 250 sales accepted opportunities that have shown real intent to buy?